deatrich/linux-home-server/appendix.md

 For the case with the third (data) partition then we need to mount it and make the mount action permanent on reboots.
-For this we create an entry in the filesystem table, the */etc/fstab* file:
+For this we create an entry in the file system table, the */etc/fstab* file:

 ```shell
 // make a backup copy first